-Catherine Short, DNP, MBA, RN, is a Professor of Practice in the nursing program at Wittenberg.
-She spends the majority of her time teaching nursing theory courses and clinical concepts to junior, and senior nursing students.
+Catherine Short, DNP, MBA, RN, spends the majority of her time teaching nursing theory courses and clinical concepts to junior and senior nursing students.
 Catherine has a passion for teaching and nurse education and had been a full-time nursing instructor for the last 4 years.
 Catherine’s nursing background includes nursing faculty, clinical nursing education, nursing professional development, and bedside nursing in obstetric and neonatal nursing.
 Catherine’s teaching philosophy promotes the importance of a liberal arts education in developing nurses who can critically think and manage in complex healthcare environments and the development of a passion in students for lifelong learning.

 Catherine received her Doctor of Nursing Practice degree from Mount St. Joseph University, her Master of Science in Nursing degree from Sacred Heart University, her Master of Business Administration degree from Seattle University, and her Bachelor of Arts degree in Economics from Bucknell University where she played NCAA Division I field hockey for four years.